Khwaja Khurshid Anwar: Death and legacy

-Khurshid Anwar died on 30 October 1984 in Lahore after a protracted illness and was laid to rest at Miani Sahib Graveyard.
-In recognition of his contribution in enrichment of film music, the Bollywood film industry awarded him the coveted Mortal-Men-Immortal-Melodies Award (1982).
+Khurshid Anwar died on 30 October 1984 at age 72 in Lahore after a protracted illness and was laid to rest at Miani Sahib Graveyard.
+In recognition of his contributions to enrichment of film music, the Bollywood film industry awarded him the coveted Mortal-Men-Immortal-Melodies Award (1982).
 Great Urdu poet of 20th century, Faiz Ahmad Faiz was a lifelong friend of Khurshid Anwar.
 During an interview, in reply to a query of Anwar Maqsood, Faiz acknowledged that he was inspired by Khurshid Anwar.

 He has also been praised for his efforts to keep alive classical music not only through his compositions but also through his unique collection of classical music (considered his magnum opus) performances recorded by EMI Pakistan, known as Aahang-e-Khusravi in two parts in 1978.
 Raag Mala has ten audio cassettes that include 90 Raags in ten Thaths.
 Each Raag has a short introduction in the voice of Khurshid Anwar explaining the characteristics of the Raag followed by its audio performance by renowned classical singers of Pakistan.
 The second part of Aahang-e-Khusravi is Gharanon Ki Gaiyki on 20 audio cassettes which consists of audio recordings of representatives of the main Gharanas of classical singers in Pakistan.

+Musicologist

 In recognition of his services for the cause of music, he was awarded the coveted Sitara-e-Imtiaz award by the Government of Pakistan in 1980.
-His activity in 1976 was to pay tributes to a historical music legend Amir Khusro (1253 A.D.-1325 A.D.) on the occasion of this music innovator's 700th Birth Anniversary Celebrations in Pakistan.
+His activity in 1976 was to pay tributes to a historical music legend Amir Khusro (1253 A.D.- 1325 A.D.) on the occasion of this music innovator's 700th Birth Anniversary Celebrations in Pakistan.
 The above-mentioned music recordings by EMI Pakistan and the accompanying book on the history of music by Khurshid Anwar were all part of those celebrations.